sf105/sttp-book/chapters/getting-started/testing-principles.md

 **Faults** are also called _defects_ or _bugs_.
 A fault is the flaw in the component of the system that caused the system to behave incorrectly.
-A fault is technical and, in our world, usually refers to source code.
-For example, a programmer typed a `<` instead of a `>` in an `if` statement.
+A fault is technical and, in our world, usually refers to source code, such as a comparison in an `if` statement that uses a `<` instead of a `>`.
+A broken connection is an example of a hardware fault.

 > Note that the existence of a fault in the source code does not necessarily lead to a failure.
 > If the code containing the fault is never executed, it will never cause a failure.
 > Failures only occur when the system is being used, when someone notices it not behaving as expected.

-Finally, we have the **error**, also called **mistake**.
+Finally, we have an **error**, also called *mistake*.
 An error is the human action that caused the system to run not as expected.
-For example, a developer that has forgotten to implement a certain corner case because that was not clear enough in the requirement.
+For example, a developer didn't cover an obscure condition because they misunderstood the requirement.
+Plugging a cable into the wrong socket is an example of a hardware mistake.

-In short: A mistake done by a developer often leads to fault in the source code that will eventually result in a failure.
+In other words: a *mistake* by a developer can lead to a *fault* in the source code that will eventually result in a *failure*.

 In the _Min-Max_ code example of the previous chapter, the failure was the program returning a large number.
 The fault was due to a bad `if/else if` condition.
-The mistake was caused by me not dealing properly with that corner case.
+The mistake was caused by me not dealing properly with that case.

 {% set video_id = "zAty8Rpg92I" %}